uwcartlab/mapstudy/README.md

 | `*"true"*` | Allows the user to change the symbol color.
 For a choropleth map, the user may choose from any sequential ColorBrewer scale.
 For proportional symbol map, the user may enter any HEX value or choose from a palette the fill color of the symbols. | `true` |
 | `*"false"*` | Doesn't allow the user to change the symbol color.| `true` |

-#### map.pages[page].interactions.reproject

-		*"reproject"*: { *"logging"* *"toggle"* "projections" }

-Allows the user to change the map projection.
-Only available with the D3 library.

-#### map.pages[page].interactions.reproject.projections

-			"projections":[]

-An array of `projection` objects with the projection name and D3-style projection parameters for each alternative projection to include.
-Must have at least one projection object to enable reprojection.

 #### map.pages[page].interactions.reset

 		*"reset"*: { *"logging"* "toggle" }